Who is this course suitable for?

 Support or reasonable adjustments for a disability or other needs are identified and discussed at the interview stage or at any point during the course.
 Tutors provide written and verbal feedback for coursework and Mock exams.

-3 monthly individual progress reviews are held to discuss achievements and help identify areas to develop
+3 monthly individual progress reviews are held to discuss achievements and help identify areas to develop,

 Should any particular support be needed with coursework a one to one tutorial can be arranged – either at the centre or in a telephone call.
-We will always make time to listen to a student or the workplace
+We will always make time to listen to a student or the workplace.

-When is the exam held?
+When are the exams held?

 Students who start the course in January will enter the following November and January sitting

 Students who start the course in June will enter the following April and June sitting

 What happens in the exam and how are students prepared for this?

 Currently all exams are held online, however, NEBDN may change back to face to face exams in 2023.

 There are 2 exams, held 6 weeks apart.
 Part 1 must be achieved in order to enter Part 2.